Effective Field Theory for Dark Matter Direct Detection up to Dimension Seven: Introduction

 The UV theories of DM interactions with the SM generically give a nonzero contribution to at least one of the operators with $d\leq 7$.
 This set of operators already covers, for instance, all the different chiral structures one can form out of two DM and two SM fermion fields.
 Since the operators with low mass dimensions typically give the dominant contributions to the scattering rates, it suffices for most purposes to truncate the sum in \eqref{eq:lightDM:Lnf5} at $d=7$.
 Indeed, the commonly used DM EFTs include operators up to mass dimension seven~\cite{Goodman:2010qn, Bishara:2017nnn}.
 However, the sets used in the literature are not complete -- they do not contain the full basis of independent dimension-seven operators.
 In the present manuscript we rectify this situation.

 We construct a complete EFT basis for operators up to and including dimension seven, coupling fermionic and scalar DM to the visible sector.
 We provide two sets of operators: a basis valid at low energies, $\mu\sim 2$ GeV, as well as a basis in the unbroken electroweak phase, valid at or above the electroweak scale $\mu = \mu_{\rm EW}\sim m_Z$.
 There are a number of operators at dimension seven that were not considered before.
 We show that the complete basis can be chosen in such a way that these additional operators contain derivatives acting only on the DM currents.
 In the case of fermionic DM such operators are likely to be only a subleading correction to the operators already considered previously.
 The situation is qualitatively different for scalar DM.
 Here, the operators with derivatives acting on DM fields enter already at mass dimension six and can form the leading contribution (for instance, if DM is a pseudo-Nambu-Goldstone boson).
+Throughout this paper we restrict our consideration to operators bilinear in the DM fields.
+To obtain a basis that is closed under renormalization group (RG) evolution, one would have to include operators with a different number of DM fields.